goabstract/Marketing-for-Engineers/README.md

 * [Email copy from great companies](http://www.goodemailcopy.com/) by Front or [Really Good Emails site](https://reallygoodemails.com/).
 * [Here Are All Of The Emails We Send At Drift](https://blog.drift.com/all-the-emails-at-drift/) from Drift team.
 * [Pinterest Onboarding Emails](https://explore.reallygoodemails.com/pinterest-onboarding-emails-2c7fbb0424a9), by Bart King.
+* And finally!
+Look this [mind-blowing UserOnboard site](http://www.useronboard.com/onboarding-teardowns/) with many-many examples of how popular web apps handle their onboarding experiences.
+The auther, Samuel Hulick, made screenshots with explanations of every user step - from signing to the welcome email.

 When you have a new product release, you can use launch emails as an effective tool for growing users engagement:
 * [The 20 Best Product Launch Emails That Reengage Users](https://www.appcues.com/blog/product-launch-emails/) by appcues.com team.